 A lifelong outdoorsman, Lowcountry Land Trust Trustee, and Longleaf Society donor Bob Perry began his career in conservation in 1978.
 Working at South Carolina’s Department of Natural Resources (SCDNR) for 39 years, his tenure includes innovating partnership-based environmental mitigation projects and habitat and restoration strategies of statewide significance.

-In the late 1980s, when SCDNR deployed habitat protection initiatives around the state, Lowcountry Land Trust became a loyal partner of the Winyah Bay Focus Area, collaborating with Mr. Perry and others on a regular basis to protect wetlands and adjacent uplands and to help establish a new National Wildlife Refuge.
+In the late 1980s, when SCDNR deployed habitat protection initiatives around the state, Lowcountry Land Trust became a loyal partner of the Winyah Bay Focus Area, collaborating with Mr. Bob Perry and others on a regular basis to protect wetlands and adjacent uplands and to help establish a new National Wildlife Refuge.
 The effort protected tens of thousands of acres by working with private landowners who committed to voluntary conservation easements on their property.
 Mr. Perry recalls, “I developed lasting friendships and collegial working relationships with Lowcountry Land Trust staff; those connections are incredibly important to me, my work, and my goals to protect as much of the Lowcountry as we possibly can!”

 Mr. Perry notes that the mission of Lowcountry Land Trust, to protect land and water forever, embodies his own mission in life as it has evolved over his career.
 He enjoys serving on the organization’s Board of Trustees because, from his perspective, the most effective way to protect South Carolina’s natural landscapes and ecological resources for future generations is to conserve habitats in perpetuity, which is what Lowcountry Land Trust does on a daily basis.